Can dogs eat bread? Wheat bread and plain white bread is safe for dogs to eat in moderation.

 If your dog eats either of these, call your vet straight away for more advice.
 And watch carefully for any symptoms of sickness.

-Take your dog to the emergency vet if your regular vet is closed or unavailable.
+Take your dog straight to the emergency vet if your regular vet is closed or unavailable.

 How Do I Know If My Dog Has Eaten Too Much Bread?